Get to know a little about Gracie, Lizzie and Reba Dee Hitt

 Set in 1985, in the mill town of Landreth, SC, Arnetta finds she may be a small-town girl, but the skies are the limit when it comes to the future.

-Arnetta and the Mirror of Destiny is scheduled to be released spring of 2020.
+Arnetta and the Mirror of Destiny was released in September 2020.

 Sign up for the newsletter if you would like to be notified of more book news from Jeannie.